shinokada/svelte-lib-helpers/README.md

 #### How It Works

-1. The script first looks for type definitions within the Svelte file itself.
+1. The command first looks for type definitions within the Svelte file itself.
 2. If no types are found in the Svelte file, it checks for imports from ./index.ts.
 3. It extracts prop names, types, and default values.
 4. The extracted information is used to generate documentation comments in the Svelte file.